 Creative Youth

-Seattle's Office of Arts & Culture invests in teaching artists, educators and organizations that are working toward a stronger more vibrant creative youth culture.
+The Seattle Office of Arts & Culture (OAC) invests in teaching artists, educators, and organizations that are working toward a stronger more vibrant creative youth culture.
 We do this through funding programs, professional development, cultural partnerships, public education initiatives, and other opportunities.
-We also support arts and cultural learning and events for our city's young people.
-In alignment with the City's Race and Social Justice Initiative, we work to eliminate institutional racism in our programs, policies and practices.

 Creative Youth Program Opportunities